ferds003/ferds003.github.io/_posts/2025/2025-5-25-certifications.md

 __TARGET AUDIENCE__: Self to remind learnings achieved, Students looking to knwo how to get certifications, employers to know my domain knowledge

-_Note: Content is constantly being updated whenever I have the time to share this here!_
+_Note: Taglish; Content is constantly being updated whenever I have the time to share this here!_

 __OVERVIEW__:
 One of the many things that I want to establish in my life as a constant is being a lifelong learner.
 To not be defined by the grades or numbers in a sheet but on the learnings and projects that have made significant contributions to others.
 To achieve this, I look outward in getting upskillings and experiences that is not taught formally but is needed in recent advancements in our field.
 This proves my learnings to others and how I can be of help by applying these transformative needs.
 Below is a growing set of my certifications!